 - NCHRP Report 674: Crossing Solutions at Roundabouts and Channelized Turn Lanes for Pedestrians with Vision Disabilities http://www.trb.org/Publications/Blurbs/164715.aspx

 STATUS: Research in progress.
-An interim meeting of the panel with the research team is scheduled in November 2019.
+An interim meeting of the panel with the research team was held in November 2019.
+Laboratory and field tests are anticipated in 2021.